 But the great news is that you can easily maintain the health of your lungs, and keep them working well even in old age by adopting following healthy habits, which can keep your lungs healthy and strong naturally.

 1. Stop smoking

-A person inhales thousands of chemicals into the lungs, including ‘nicotine‘, ‘carbon monoxide’, and ‘tar’ when he or she smoke a cigarette.
+A person inhales thousands of chemicals into the lungs, including ‘nicotine‘, ‘carbon monoxide’, and ‘tar’ when he or she smokes a cigarette.
 These toxins damage the lungs.
-Smoking decreases the capacity of the lungs to clean themselves by producing unwanted mucus, by irritating and inflaming the lung’s tissues.
-Gradually with the time, airways of the lungs become narrow, which further causes difficulty in breathing.
+Smoking decreases the capacity of the lungs to clean themselves by producing unwanted mucus and by irritating and inflaming the lung’s tissues.
+Gradually with time, the airways of the lungs become narrow, which further causes difficulty in breathing.